 Barcelona Metro vending machines

-The transport system in Barcelona is divided into six zones.
+The Barcelona transport system is divided into six zones.
 Zone 1 covers all the Metropolitan area of the city, so unless you’re planning to travel outside Barcelona, you should stick with Zone 1 tickets.

 All Metro tickets are integrated and can also be used for Buses, Tram, FGC Railway and the Funicular of Montjuic.
 Notice that the RENFE short distance train service works with separate tickets.